Kuching: Land

-Most major internal roads are dual-carriageways and the city is linked by roads to other towns in Sarawak.
-These roads are mainly federal roads maintained by the national Public Works Department.
-The city also famous for a number of roundabouts including the oldest and largest one, known as Datuk Abang Kipali Bin Abang Akip Roundabout.
-The roundabout are usually landscaped and were efficient to handling traffic congestion.
-However, traffic lights are more commonly used now as the city traffic continues to rise.
+Most major internal roads are dual-carriageways.
+Kuching is linked by roads to other towns within Sarawak, mainly by federal roads.
+The city is also famous for a number of roundabouts, including the oldest and largest one, the Datuk Abang Kipali Bin Abang Akip Roundabout.
+The roundabouts are typically landscaped and are efficient for handling traffic congestion.
+However, traffic lights are more commonly used now as the city's traffic continues to rise.

-As the city is located near the equator, potholes have the tendency to develop on the roads during the monsoon season, usually at the end of the year due to coinciding with winter in the Northern Hemisphere.
-Roads leading outside of the city to the interior are of a slightly lower quality but are now being upgraded.
+As Kuching is located near the equator, potholes have the tendency to develop on the roads during the monsoon season, usually at the end of the year, due to coinciding with winter in the Northern Hemisphere.
+Roads leading outside of the city to the more rural regions were of a slightly inferior quality, with regards to maintenance, but are now being upgraded.
 Highway routes from Kuching include: